Stroke & Vascular Disorders

 (1) Illicit drugs: cocaine, amphetamine

 COVID-19 and intracerebral hemorrhage.
 The pandemic COVID-19, caused by SARS-COV-2 virus, is dominantly characterized by lung involvement and acute respiratory failure in serious cases.
 Severe COVID-19 is often associated with marked coagulopathy with abnormalities in certain coagulation parameters.
-Typical COVID-19 associated coagulopathy is characterized with raised D-dimer levels, elevated fibrinogen levels, thrombocytopenia, and raised partial thromboplastin time and activated partial thromboplastin time.
+Typical COVID-19-associated coagulopathy is characterized by raised D-dimer levels, elevated fibrinogen levels, thrombocytopenia, and raised partial thromboplastin time and activated partial thromboplastin time.
 COVID-19 associated with hypercoagulability often needs to be treated with systemic anticoagulation.
-Intracerebral hemorrhage can be a devastating complication of COVID-19 (12).
-A metaanalysis analyzed all kinds of strokes that were seen in COVID-19 and noted that out of 17,799 COVID-19 patients, 156 (0.9%) patients had a stroke and 27 (17%) patients had intracerebral/subarachnoid hemorrhage (125).
-Melmed and colleagues reviewed neuroimaging data of 755 patients with COVID-19; intracerebral hemorrhage was recorded in 33 (7.9%) patients (97).
+Intracerebral hemorrhage can be a devastating complication of COVID-19 (13).
+A metaanalysis analyzed all kinds of strokes that were seen in COVID-19 and noted that out of 17,799 COVID-19 patients, 156 (0.9%) patients had a stroke, and 27 (17%) patients had intracerebral/subarachnoid hemorrhage (134).
+Melmed and colleagues reviewed neuroimaging data of 755 patients with COVID-19; intracerebral hemorrhage was recorded in 33 (7.9%) patients (101).
 Older age, non-Caucasian race, respiratory failure requiring mechanical ventilation, and systemic anticoagulation were significant predictors of intracerebral hemorrhage.
 Anticoagulation use was associated with a 5-fold increased risk of intracerebral hemorrhage.
-Frequently in COVID-19, patients have multiple hematomas with frequent intraventricular extension (28).
-Use of extracorporeal membrane oxygenation therapy significantly enhances the risk of multiple hemorrhages in COVID-19 (16).
+Frequently in COVID-19, patients have multiple hematomas with frequent intraventricular extension (29).
+Use of extracorporeal membrane oxygenation therapy significantly enhances the risk of multiple hemorrhages in COVID-19 (17).
 In severe COVID-19, intracerebral microhemorrhages may be part of diffuse leukoencephalopathy and extensive white matter necrosis.

 Cerebral amyloid angiopathy is caused by the deposition of amyloid alpha protein within the adventitia and media of leptomeningeal and parenchymal arteries.
 In the arteries affected by cerebral amyloid angiopathy, local muscle and elastic elements are replaced by amyloid fibrils, thereby weakening the wall of the vessel.
 Brittleness of arterioles with poor contractile capability is possibly responsible for the occurrence of hemorrhage and early growth of hematomas after rupture.
 It has been suggested that because arteriolar bleeding is slower than arterial bleeding, it is possible to intervene to stop ongoing hematoma expansion.
 For example, recombinant factor VIIa or other therapies may be useful (07).

 Perihematomal edema volume increases by approximately 75% during the first 24 hours after hyperacute spontaneous intracerebral hemorrhage.
-Patients with the least amounts of baseline relative edema volume were most likely to develop significant additional amounts of edema during the first 24 hours after spontaneous intracerebral hemorrhage (45).
-Early edema is probably related to the release of osmotic substances from the clot rather than impairment of the blood-brain barrier.
+Patients with the least amounts of baseline relative edema volume were most likely to develop significant additional amounts of edema during the first 24 hours after spontaneous intracerebral hemorrhage (46).
+Early edema is probably related to the release of osmotic substances from the clot rather than the impairment of the blood-brain barrier.
 Brain edema develops in response to clot retraction, thrombin formation, erythrocyte lysis, hemoglobin toxicity, complement activation, mass effect, and blood-brain barrier disruption.
-It has been demonstrated that early hematoma evacuation interrupts edema formation (151; 59; 117).
+It has been demonstrated that early hematoma evacuation interrupts edema formation (162; 61; 126).
 Factors associated with larger edema growth are older age, higher NIHS score, lower Glasgow Coma scale score, larger hematoma volume, larger initial edema, irregularly shaped hematoma, and higher glucose level.
 Patients with faster edema growth had more midline shift, herniation, and higher 6-month mortality.
-In the logistic regression analysis, higher-than-expected edema growth was associated with 6-month mortality (150).
-Sprügel and colleagues noted that the shape of hematoma also acted as a determinant of peak perihemorrhagic edema (127).
+In the logistic regression analysis, higher-than-expected edema growth was associated with 6-month mortality (161).
+Sprügel and colleagues noted that the shape of the hematoma also acted as a determinant of peak perihemorrhagic edema (136).
 In patients with irregularly shaped hematoma, perihemorrhagic edema was larger, and these patients may benefit from antiedema measures.

 Each year in the United States, approximately 37,000 to 52,400 people suffer an intracerebral hemorrhage.
 This figure accounts for approximately 10% of all strokes.
-The number of intracerebral hemorrhage patients is expected to increase substantially over the next few decades because of the increasing age of the population (60; 19; 120; 49).
+The number of intracerebral hemorrhage patients is expected to increase substantially over the next few decades because of the increasing age of the population (62; 20; 129; 51).
 A significant rise in rates of intracerebral hemorrhage and a decrease in rates of cerebral infarction were noted in Quebec, Canada over 15 years.
 The decrease in the rates of cerebral infarction was 32.5% for men and 25.5% for women.
-A concomitant increase in rates of intracerebral hemorrhage was 28% for men and 22% for women (95).
+A concomitant increase in rates of intracerebral hemorrhage was 28% for men and 22% for women (99).
 The incidence of anticoagulant-associated intracerebral hemorrhage quintupled in our population during the 1990s.
 The majority of this change can be explained by increasing warfarin use.
-Anticoagulant-associated intracerebral hemorrhage now occurs at a frequency comparable to subarachnoid hemorrhage (39).
+Anticoagulant-associated intracerebral hemorrhage now occurs at a frequency comparable to subarachnoid hemorrhage (40).
 UK stroke mortality data, however, suggest that the incidence of hemorrhagic stroke has fallen in the past 20 years.
 Data from the Oxford Community Stroke Project and the Oxford Vascular Study suggested that in the population aged less than 75 years the incidence of intracerebral hemorrhage decreased substantially.
-However, above 75 years of age the proportion of intracerebral hemorrhage cases that were nonhypertensive with lobar bleeds and presumed to have had mainly amyloid-related hemorrhages increased (86).
+However, above 75 years of age, the proportion of intracerebral hemorrhage cases that were nonhypertensive with lobar bleeds and presumed to have had mainly amyloid-related hemorrhages increased (89).
+After analyzing a nationwide inpatient sample (2004-2018) and U.S. Census Bureau data, Bako and colleagues noted an increased 3-year incidence (per 100,000 population) of intracerebral hemorrhage from 62.79 during 2004 to 2006 to 78.86 during 2016 to 2018 (10).
+The increased incidence of intracerebral hemorrhage was much faster in the younger population and coincided with an increased prevalence of hypertension and anticoagulant use.

 Angiography is not routinely done in patients with hypertensive bleeds.
 However, patients with lobar or primary intraventricular hemorrhage should always be subjected to angiography.
 Angiography should also be performed in patients who have subarachnoid blood associated with a parenchymal hematoma and in patients who have recurrent hemorrhages.
 The diagnosis of amyloid angiopathy is usually established by careful exclusion of other potential causes.
 Brain biopsy is not generally necessary.